top of page

 jefferson-airplane-at-fillmore.jpg

 I went to see for myself.
 It was like a religious experience.
-Whatever this “electric” band thing was, I felt called to do it.
+Whatever this “electric” band/happening thing was, I felt called to do it.
 Thus began 10 years of making records.
 Would I have stumbled on to this new music somewhere else.
-Probably, but this was the way it happened.
+I will never know.

 YankeeDollaralbum.jpg